rohith-bandi/evault_blockchain/README.md

 - Change the configuration of all core.yaml files from LevelDB to CouchDB.

-- In test-network directory , change the Database option to couchdb in network.config file .
+- In test-network directory , change the database option to couchdb in network.config file .

 ## Starting the fabric-network :
 ```bash